 5. Expand Recess Time

 Although even a short recess can have positive benefits to physical fitness and academic achievement, schools can commit to expanding recess time to increase both of these benefits to their students.
-This measure is especially vital for older students because studies have shown that the amount of time devoted to daily recess tends to decrease as students grow older.
+Studies suggest recess can contribute up to 70% of a child’s weekday physical activity.
 Providing an extended recess or break — for younger and older students alike — can ensure they have the time they need to get up and move.

 Recess also provides a significant time for students to interact with each other in an unstructured environment.
 That’s not to say that teachers shouldn’t be present or engage with students during this time.
 But students benefit from having time in their day where they can be active with their peers and develop their social skills.
 When recess isn’t an option or students aren’t given enough time to engage in unstructured play, all of these benefits are diminished.

 6. Incorporate Physical Activity Into Regular Classroom Lessons

 On days when a formal outdoor recess isn’t an option, teachers can incorporate physical activity breaks into the classroom.
 Today’s digital world makes this simple and entertaining for students by providing teachers with a variety of videos and games designed to entertain and engage students as they move.
 Whether it’s an indoor recess or a three-to-five minute “brain break,” teachers can encourage students to get up and moving in fun and non-traditional ways that improve health and reduce negative classroom behaviors.

 But physical activity shouldn’t just be considered something to do in addition to academics.
 There’s evidence that incorporating physical activity into academic lessons can actually help students learn more effectively.
 When they involve academic concepts, classroom-based physical activities showed significant improvements for on-task behavior.
 Other studies have found associations with greater improvements in standardized test performance, cognitive skills and attitudes.